Mayamariaruth/calima/README.md

 #### Dropped
-As a admin user I can access the menu page so that I can edit/delete menu items
+As an admin user, I can access the menu page so that I can edit/delete menu items

 - Acceptance Criteria
     * Admin access to the menu page